Who are they?

 Road Kill Stew and Other News

-HTC's Road Kill Stew and Other News wins a Wammie for Country Album! also Album Art!
+In other news -- this year: HTC's Road Kill Stew and Other News won a Wammie for Country Album! also Album Art!

 Diana won a Wammie for Rock Vocalist!